SICILY ORCHESTRAL COURSE 2022

 Refer to the Cost page for details of the amount to pay.
 Please note that your place is not secured until you have paid the full course fee.

-The course dates are 25-31 July, with the first rehearsal being 18.45 on Monday 25 July, the main concert being on Thursday 28 July and the final event being the children’s concert on Saturday 30 July [although this is to be confirmed].
+The course dates are 25-31 July, with the first rehearsal being 18.45 on Monday 25 July, the main concert being on Thursday 28 July and the final event being a short concert on Saturday 30 July at midday in the Chiesa Madre, as part of the celebrations for the Madonna delle Milizie festivities (one of the main festivals of the year in Scicli, with the main events happening later on the Saturday).
 Most people tend to arrive on the Monday and leave on the Sunday.
 However, you are welcome to arrive earlier and to stay longer should you wish.
 If you want to do that, and also want to take our accommodation, then please contact us about your proposed dates as soon as you can so that we can secure the required accommodation dates for you.
 It may be possible to arrive after 25 July – please enquire.

 Players of large instruments are eligible for help with the cost of transporting their instrument.
 As an alternative, we may be able to obtain an instrument for you in Sicily, therefore avoiding the challenges involved in transportation (for example, we have two cellos out there and hopefully also soon a double bass).
 We would cover any hire costs involved.
 A limited number of such instruments is available so please enquire early about this.